-Birdwatching at our Wetlands of Wonder
+Birdwatching in Tualatin Valley’s Wetlands of Wonder

 Hark!
 What’s that?
-I do believe it is the sound of birds calling you to the Tualatin Valley!
-Whether you’d like to try bird watching or you’re already a bona fide expert, the Tualatin Valley is the place to be for a fall or winter birding trip.
-From wetlands dotted with birds to biking trails through forested areas, our outdoor opportunities satisfy every visitor.
-Plan a full day of wildlife watching with us.
+I do believe it is the sound of birds calling you to Tualatin Valley!
+Whether you’d like to try bird watching or you’re already a bona fide expert, Tualatin Valley is the place to be for a one- or two-day trip to see our fine-feathered friends.

 Start the day at the Tualatin River National Wildlife Refuge, home to nearly 200 species of birds, more than 50 species of mammals, 25 species of reptiles and amphibians, and a variety of insects, fish and plants.
 Explore the Wildlife Center, nature store and the one-mile trail that meanders through the refuge, providing great photography opportunities along the way.

-Next, migrate to Jackson Bottom Wetlands Preserve, a 725-acre wildlife preserve with 4.5 miles of trails, wildlife viewing blinds and picture-perfect views.
+Catch the early morning light at Jackson Bottom Wetlands Preserve, a 725-acre wildlife preserve with 4.5 miles of trails, wildlife viewing blinds and picture-perfect views.
 Visitors also enjoy the 12,000-square-foot education center, which has hands-on exhibits and an authentic bald eagle’s nest recovered from the wild.
 The attraction also houses a nature store and expansive deck with views overlooking the preserve’s acreage.